DishySun/4004F2020-PiratenKapern-a1-junit-test/README.md

 # 4004F2020-PiratenKapern

-This project is implenmented by Haiyue Sun.
+This project is implenmented by Haiyue Sun.\n
-This project is for the use of assignment for COMP 4004 Fall 2020 at Carleton University.
+This project is for the use of assignment for COMP 4004 Fall 2020 at Carleton University.\n
+\n
 ####################################################
 ###     Any kind of re-upload, modification,     ###
 ###          and any commercial uses             ###